airbnb/Showkase/README.md

 ## Installation

-Using Showkase is straightforward and takes just a couple minutes to get started.
+Using Showkase is straightforward and takes just a couple of minutes to get started.

 **Step 1**: Add the dependency to your module's `build.gradle` file.
 If you have a multi-module setup, add this dependency to all the modules with UI elements that should be displayed inside the